-Recently our expert guest, Jason Kendrick, and I were discussing this philosophy that has been popping up on social media.
+Recently, Jason Kendrick and I were discussing this meme that has been popping up on social media.

 “How aware are you of your past traumas and suppressed emotions and tell me about how you are actively working to heal them before you try to project that shit on me?”

-I discovered that I couldn’t proceed on the journey alone and sought out a very good career counselor that helps me become a better business owner, father, and man.
-Rocky Mountain Coaching, Counseling, and Consulting has been a true game changer in my progress to optimal mental health.
-The second community I found growth in was Flatirons Church and their podcast, Facebook lives, and local campuses that host their services.
+I discovered that I couldn’t proceed on the journey alone and sought out a good counselor that helped me become a better father, partner, and man.
+Rocky Mountain Coaching, Counseling, and Consulting has been a true game changer in my personal growth to optimal mental health.
+The second community I found growth was Flatirons Church and their sermons and local campuses that helped me find an authentic small group in Denver.

-These two support communities have been integral to my personal, emotional, spiritual, and mental growth since last December.
+These two supportive communities have been integral to my personal, emotional, spiritual, and mental growth since last December.

-I asked myself this question over and over again in and out of my counseling sessions to send my growth hurtling forward.
+I asked myself this question over and over again in and out of my counseling sessions to launch my growth.
 I also discovered that until I addressed this question deeply, I would never be justified asking someone else on a first date because until I did, I wouldn’t be ready to wholeheartedly grow with another person!

 Here’s a glimpse into the conversation Jason and I had after I spent some time digesting my first impression of the question.

-“I guess you could all each other the question and explore the answers together.
+“I guess you could ask each other the question and explore the answers together.
 Might make for a deep and meaningful first date.”

 “With the right girl?”